 Conclusion

-- Part 3: The results -- 98.34% test accuracy on MNIST, recognizable reconstructions from 16D vectors, and a growing robustness advantage over CNNs that reaches +21.13 percentage points at $45^\circ$ rotation.
+- Part 3 showed the results -- 98.34% on MNIST, recognizable 16D reconstructions, and a rotation robustness advantage that reaches +21.13 points at $45^\circ$.